Roadmap

 • We built a tool system: AI agents can now not only talk but also take action.

-• Billing counts each request in tokens and converts them into money according to the client's tariff.
+• Billing counts each request in tokens and converts them to money according to the client's rate.

 • Web dashboard with chat, knowledge base, and agent settings